SujalPday/SujalPday/README.md

 - 🐈 I am a cat parent
 - 🚗 Fan of the automotive
 - 🏛️ A little bit interested in Economics and Politics
-- 📖 Berserk is my favourite manga.
 - 🖼️ I also do Graphic Designing as a hobby